EnterpriseDB/tpa/docs/INSTALL.md

 ```

 This will install TPAexec into ``/opt/2ndQuadrant/TPA``.
 It will also
-ensure that other required packages (e.g., Python 2.7) are installed.
+ensure that other required packages (e.g., Python 3.6 or later) are
+installed.

 We mention ``sudo`` here only to indicate which commands need root
 privileges.
 You may use any other means to run the commands as root.